waqasbhatti/lcc-server/lccserver/server-docs/xmatch.md

 #### command-line with `httpie`

-`httpie` is a friendlier alternative to the venerable `cURL` program.
-To install it, see: [https://httpie.org](https://httpie.org).
-The examples below use `httpie` to demonstrate how to use the LCC server API, but one can use any other comparable program if desired.
+[HTTPie](https://httpie.org) is a friendlier alternative to the venerable `cURL` program.
+See its [docs](https://httpie.org/doc#installation) for how to install it.
+The examples below use HTTPie to demonstrate the LCC server API, but one can use any other comparable program if desired.

 #### Python with `requests`